 The scheme offers importers the opportunity to demonstrate that processes in their manufacturing supply chain* can effectively prevent their goods from being exposed and contaminated with BMSB and other exotic pests.
 These approved alternative biosecurity controls remove the requirement for mandatory BMSB treatment on arrival, by ensuring the goods are BMSB free prior to export to Australia.

 The applicant, in consultation with the supplier, must consider their own unique manufacture, storage, and transport circumstances.
 These actions and processes must be outlined in a supply chain plan as part of the Safeguarding Arrangement Scheme application and be supported by direct evidence.
 The applicant must also ensure the supply chain plan can be independently audited.

-Approval to participate in the safeguarding scheme is based on annual application.
-This ensures current information is used to decide if an approval should be granted to the applicant.
+Approval to participate in the scheme is based on annual application to ensure current information is used to decide if an approval should be granted.
 Each application will be considered based on the information provided, and previous participation does not guarantee approval in future years.

 Applications are open from 31 July to 30 January and submissions must be complete before assessment can begin.
-Applying for the Safeguarding Arrangement Scheme does not automatically result in approval being granted.
+Applying for the scheme does not automatically result in approval being granted.